FusionAuth/fusionauth-site/articles/logins/mobile/native-login-form-to-fusionauth-jwts-refresh-tokens.md

 ---
 layout: article
-title: Mobile native login to backend
+title: Mobile login to FusionAuth
 subtitle: Using JWTs and refresh tokens
 description: An explanation of mobile application login using a native login form that submits directly to FusionAuth and uses JWTs and refresh tokens
 image: articles/logins.png